codefellows/seattle-ops-301n3/class-05/README.md

   - Why not packet switching?
 - Which of the following are not considered hybrid routing protocols?
 (Choose all that apply.)
   - RIP and RIPv2 are distance-vector routing protocols.
 OSPF and IS-IS are link state.
 BGP is typically used for connecting external networks but can now be used internally, and CompTIA considers BGP a hybrid routing protocol.
 EIGRP uses qualities from both distance-vector and-link state protocols to create a hybrid routing protocol.
+- Which addresses are used to ping your local host for IPv4 and IPv6?
+(Choose all that apply.)
+  - The address 127.0.0.1 is the special IP address designated for the local TCP/IP interface for IPv4.
+For IPv6, the address is ::1.